 Annual reports and accounts, budgets (estimates of income and expenditure) and our business plan are on our website.

 Details of the expenses of senior management and Board Member expenses are published on our website.

 Information about our procurement and tendering procedures can be found on our website.

 3. Our priorities are and how we are doing

 4. How we make decisions

 4.1 Major decisions

 The TfW Board has overall responsibility for decision making within TfW.
 It has six committees which serve the Board in an advisory role.
 The Board reserves some decisions to itself but has otherwise delegated authority to:

 The Chief Executive, who in turn, has delegated some of his authority to:

-- Senior Management Team (SMT) is the forum that the Chief Executive uses to discuss, monitor and make decisions with the directors collectively and ensure a consistent approach on significant management and policy matters.
-In addition, SMT ensures oversight of delivery of the corporate strategy/business plan, corporate governance, and value for money.
+- Senior Leadership Team (SLT) is the forum that the Chief Executive uses to discuss, monitor and make decisions with the executive directors collectively and ensure a consistent approach on significant management and policy matters.
+In addition, the SLT ensures oversight of delivery of the corporate strategy/business plan, corporate governance, and value for money.
 It approves draft Board reports, makes key cross-directorate policy decisions, provides policy steer and monitors and reviews corporate information such as the accounts.